thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/dapper.md

 A lot of people call this library the **King of Micro ORM**.

+In a few words, Dapper extend the IDbConnection by providing useful helper to query your database.

 ## Installation
 Dapper is installed through NuGet: <a href="https://www.nuget.org/packages/Dapper" target="_blank">https://www.nuget.org/packages/Dapper</a>